prosperia-social/PS_pysheds/README.md

 Read the docs [here 📖](https://mdbartos.github.io/pysheds).

+This fork allows to run RFSM (which has bugs making it unable to run on mdbartos's version).

 ## Media

 *Hatari Labs* - [Elevation model conditioning and stream network delineation with python and pysheds](https://www.hatarilabs.com/ih-en/elevation-model-conditioning-and-stream-network-delimitation-with-python-and-pysheds-tutorial) <sup>:uk:</sup>